Tom Fellows: Early career

-Having joined West Bromwich Albion at under-10s level, Fellows made his debut for the club on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal.
+Fellows joined West Bromwich Albion at under-10s level.
+On 6 July 2021, he signed his first professional contract with the club, penning a three-year deal until 2024.
+He made his professional debut for the club on 25 August 2021, starting in a 6–0 EFL Cup second round defeat to Arsenal.
 He made his league debut on 11 December 2021, coming on as a substitute for Callum Robinson in a 1–0 win against Reading.